 Adult general education

-Accelerated training is being offered through Université TÉLUQ (In French only) for teachers who wish to improve their knowledge of technological tools.
+Accelerated training is being offered through Université TÉLUQ (available in English soon) for teachers who wish to improve their knowledge of technological tools.
 The first courses are available as of May 4.
-Additional training is available on the Open School platform (In French only) to help teachers quickly become comfortable with technological tools.
+Additional training is available on the Open School platform to help teachers quickly become comfortable with technological tools.

 To consult also